KangboLu/UTM-to-Longtitude-Latitude-System/README.md

 How to use it:
 =====

-The script is pretty simple - when it is run it asks for Northing, Easting, and the UTM Zone then spits out the latitude/longitude.
-Remove the print and input stuff and you can integrate it into some other process.
+The script is pretty simple: The function asks for Easting(X), Northing(Y) and the UTM Zone, and then outputs the longitude and latitude.

 This is based on the "node-coordinator" project by beatgammit (https://github.com/beatgammit/node-coordinator).